NicoLeyman/HLODSystem/README.md

 It is intended as a potential starting point/reference for users who wish to implement a custom HLOD system in their projects.
 Treat it with the same skepticism as you would any sample snippet found on a barely maintained docs page.

-While I've tried to address version compatiblity, support for Scriptable Render Pipelines and various UX issues, many other issues (new and old) remain.
+While I've tried to address version compatiblity, add support for Scriptable Render Pipelines and fix various issues, many other issues (new and old) remain.

-### Latest Version: v0.0.3
-* Simple Batcher: Added a setting (default true) that enables Alpha Clipping on HLOD materials if any of the source materials use transparency.
-* Shadow proxies are now ignored when gathering MeshRenderers.
-Fixes these showing up in the generated HLOD meshes as untextured chunks of geometry that Z-fight.
-* Added an HLOD menu bar with buttons to regenerate or destroy all HLODs in the scene.

 # HLOD system
 The idea of a Hierarchical Level Of Detail system is to improve performance by simplifying the scene hierarchy as the distance from the camera increases.